Artificial Intelligence has changed a lot over time. It used to be an idea but now it is one of the most important technologies we have.

 Limitations

-As problems became more complex, researchers realized that intelligence could not rely solely on handcrafted logic.
+As problems got more complicated researchers started to think that intelligence could not just come from -programmed rules and logic.

 3. The AI Winter (1970s–1980s)